John Angier: Family

 His first wife, a pious and sickly woman, died in December 1642, leaving him a son and two daughters.
 By her deathbed suggestion Angier, a year later, married Margaret Mosley, of Ancoats, whose family were of great local consideration, and held the lordship of the manor of Manchester.
 They were married in 1643 'very publicly in Manchester church, in the heat of the wars, which was noticed as an act of faith in them both.'
 She died in 1675.

 Angier's own daughter, by his desire, was betrothed to Oliver Heywood, a month before their marriage in Denton chapel in 1655, and after the final ceremony he entertained about a hundred guests at his table, for he said he loved to have a marriage like a marriage.
+Heywood later published his father-in-law’s biography.

 John Angier's son, also named John, was born at Boston in 1629, and, like his father, went to Emmanuel College, Cambridge.
 His studies, however, were so unsatisfactory that, when in 1657 he applied for ordination, 'he was approved for parts and ability,' but it was thought fitting that he should make public acknowledgment of the errors of his youth.
 He was appointed to Ringley Chapel, but moved to Lincolnshire, where he was resident at the time of his father's death.
-His widow died in 1699.
+He married Hannah Aspinall, daughter of William Aspinall; she died in 1699.

 Samuel Angier, presbyterian minister, was nephew of John Angier the elder.